 Pay a visit to the Mississippi Governor’s Mansion

 Following their tour of this Mississippi landmark, Eric and Allison reflected on the stateliness of the mansion, saying, “It’s really neat; they take you through this front part of the mansion which is set up almost like a museum.
 It’s filled with museum-quality furniture and pieces.
-Unfortunately, I think they lost a lot of the original furniture through wars but it’s done really well and it’s beautiful inside.”
+Unfortunately, I think they lost a lot of the original furniture (during the Civil War), but it’s done really well and it’s beautiful inside.”

 Find your muse at the Mississippi Museum of Art